iiasa/GLOBIOM_doc/source/R.rst

 R console using ``install.packages("package")``.
 R Studio provides a convenient package manager that makes installing/removing packages even easier.

-To install required packages, please follow [this guidance](https://github.com/iiasa/xl2gdx#dependencies).
+To install required packages, please follow `this guidance <https://github.com/iiasa/xl2gdx#dependencies>`_.

 Setting environment variables
 -----------------------------
-To set the environment variables decribed in the guidance linked above, it is helpful to know that the GAMS installation directory can typically be found at:
+To set the environment variables described in the guidance linked above, it is helpful to know that the GAMS installation directory can typically be found at:

 * ``C:\GAMS\xy`` on Windows.